noefp/easy_gdb/README.md

 ## Tools

-It is possible to enable or disable the dropdown menu `Tool` by switching the variable `$tb_tools` to 1 or 0.
-Additionally the tools in this menu: `$tb_search` (Search), `$tb_blast` (BLAST), `$tb_jbrowse` (Genome browser), `$tb_seq_ext` (Sequence extraction), `$tb_annot_ext` (Annotation extraction), `$tb_lookup` (Gene version lookup) and `$tb_enrichment` (Gene set enrichment).
+It is possible to enable or disable the dropdown menu `Tools` by switching the variable `$tb_tools` to 1 or 0 in the `easyGDB_conf.php` file.
+Additionally, each tool can be enabled or disabled in the tools menu: `$tb_search` (Search), `$tb_blast` (BLAST), `$tb_jbrowse` (Genome browser), `$tb_seq_ext` (Sequence extraction), `$tb_annot_ext` (Annotation extraction), `$tb_lookup` (Gene version lookup) and `$tb_enrichment` (Gene set enrichment).
 Turn the variables to `1` or to `0` to enable or disable them.

 `$tb_search_box` to enable the Search box in the toolbar is only available when the relational database is enabled (to be implemented soon for file annotations).

 ### Search

-To enable the search tool first we must setup the annotation file database.
+To enable the search tool first we must set up the annotation file database.
 Then it will work automatically.

 ### Annotation extraction

-To enable the annotation extraction first we must setup the annotation files database.
+To enable the annotation extraction first we must set up the annotation files database.
 Then it will work automatically.

 ### Genome browser

-As we ran the setup file after cloning easy GDB, at this point, and example of JBrowse should be ready.
+As we ran the setup file after cloning easy GDB, at this point, an example of JBrowse should be ready.
 You should be able to check it following the `Tools/Genome Browser` link in the menu bar, or at <http://localhost:8000/jbrowse/>.

 For more information about how to add a new species and to add tracks see `Install and set up JBrowse` [below](#customize-jbrowse).

 ### BLAST

 In the web browser, follow the link to `BLAST` in the tools toolbar menu.
 There you will see the BLAST input page (http://localhost:8000/easy_gdb/tools/blast/blast_input.php).
-In `egdb_files/egdb_conf/easyGDB_conf.php`, you can change the input example sequence changing the variable `$blast_example`.
+In `egdb_files/egdb_conf/easyGDB_conf.php`, you can change the input example sequence by changing the variable `$blast_example`.

 To add BLAST datasets we need to copy the blast databases in the `blast_dbs` folder (path can be changed in `easyGDB_conf.php`).
 The BLAST databases should be copied inside a category folder, such as `category_1` and `category_2` in the example template.
 If all the BLAST databases are included in a single category folder, there will be only a dropdown menu to select the BLAST database in the select Dataset section in the BLAST input page.
-If the BLAST databases are organized in two or more category folders, there will be an extra dropdown menu to select the category and then it will be posible to select the databases within the category.
+If the BLAST databases are organized in two or more category folders, there will be an extra dropdown menu to select the category and then it will be possible to select the databases within the category.

 ```
     blast_dbs/
-    |---- species_1/
+    |---- category_1/
           |---- proteins.fasta.psq
           |---- proteins.fasta.psi
           |---- proteins.fasta.psd